FormidableLabs/serverless-jetpack/README.md

 1. Glob files from disk with a root `**` (all files) and the `include` pattern, following symlinks, and create a list of files.
 2. Apply service + function `exclude`, then `include` patterns in order to decide what is included in the package zip file.

 This is potentially slow if `node_modules` contains a lot of ultimately removed files, yielding a lot of completely wasted disk I/O time.
-Also, following symlinks is expensive, and for `node_modules` almost never useful.

 Jetpack, by contrast does the following:

+1. Efficiently infer production dependencies from disk.
-1. Glob files from disk with a root `**` (all files) and the `include` pattern, **except** for `node_modules` (never read) and without following symlinks to create a list of files.
+2. Glob files from disk with a root `**` (all files) that excludes `node_modules` generally from being read except for production dependencies.
+This small nuance of limiting the `node_modules` globbing to **just** production dependencies gives us an impressive speedup.
-2. Apply service + function `exclude`, then `include` patterns in order.
+3. Apply service + function `exclude`, then `include` patterns in order to decide what is included in the package zip file.
-3. Separately `npm|yarn install` production `node_modules` into a dedicated dependencies build directory.
-Run the same glob logic and `exclude` + `include` matching over just the new `node_modules`.
-4. Then zip the files from the two separate matching operations.

 This _does_ have some other implications like: